marigold-dev/batcher/README.md

 |BALANCED	|OPPOSING (NEG)	|50	|50|	101|	190|	95|	95|	100|	100|	50|	P-10bps|
 |BALANCED	|OPPOSING (POS)	|101	|50|	50|	95|	95|	190|	50|	100	|101|	P+10bps|

-Once we now the clearing price we will know how many can be matched (some partially) and those will receive pro-rata execution of their orders.
-For those that bid outside of the clearing price they will receive their deposits back when they claim.
+Once we know the clearing level and the volume that can be cleared at that level,  we will know how many can be matched (some partially) and those will receive pro-rata execution of their orders.
+For those that bid outside of the clearing level they will receive their deposits back when they claim.

 > A Google [Sheet](https://docs.google.com/spreadsheets/d/1tWIQEVi2COW3UOH7BPbcNrqe77SsPqZVFqN7nfLe6mc/edit?usp=sharing) with these calculations in is available.
 >